OpenRockets/web-dev-error-solutions/errors/expressjs/resolving-videojs-playback-issues-on-ios-safari-due-to-cors/README.md

+# 🐞 Resolving VideoJS Playback Issues on iOS Safari due to CORS

 This document addresses a common problem encountered when using VideoJS to play videos within an iOS Safari environment: playback failures due to Cross-Origin Resource Sharing (CORS) errors.
 These errors manifest as the video failing to load or playing only statically, often without any clear error message in the browser's console.